 3.2.
 Description of the functions of “The System” including control strategies

-A description shall be provided which gives a simple explanation of all the functions including control strategies of “The System” and the methods employed to perform the dynamic driving tasks within the ODD and the boundaries under which the automated driving system is designed to operate ), including a statement of the mechanism(s) by which control is exercised.
+A description shall be provided which gives a simple explanation of all the functions including control strategies of “The System” and the methods employed to perform the dynamic driving tasks within the ODD and the boundaries under which the automated lane keeping system is designed to operate ), including a statement of the mechanism(s) by which control is exercised.
 The manufacturer shall describe the interactions expected between the system and the driver, vehicle occupants and other road users as well as Human-Machine-interface-‘HMI’).

 Any enabled or disabled automated driving functions for which the hardware and software are present in the vehicle at the time of production, shall be declared and are subject to the requirements of this annex, prior to their use in the vehicle.
 The manufacturer shall also document the data processing in case of continuous learning algorithms are implemented.